Women Stem Up

 This gender disparity is alarming, especially as STEM careers are often referred to as the jobs of the future, driving innovation, social wellbeing, inclusive growth and sustainable development.”

-Gender and norms are strongly related.
-Norms are the unwritten rules or expectations that guide the behavior of a group or society.
+Furthermore, gender and norms are strongly related where norms are the unwritten rules or expectations that guide the behaviour of a group or society.
 Gender norms are the norms that relate to how people of different genders should act, express themselves, and interact with others.
-Gender norms can vary across cultures and time, and they can affect people’s health, well-being, and opportunities.
-Equality in education is also about ensuring that the content of the teaching and teaching methods are equal.
-This means that, regardless of gender identity, everyone should feel included and represented in what they learn.
-Equality in education contributes to improving learning outcomes for all students.
-By ensuring that all students, regardless of gender, have equal opportunities to succeed, the standard of education increases.
+Gender norms can vary across cultures and time, and they can affect people’s health, well-being, and opportunities in for example education.

 (1) The term cishet (pronounced sis-het) refers to a gender identity and a sexual identity.
 It refers to people who are both cisgender (their gender identity aligns with the sex they were assigned at birth) and heterosexual (romantically, emotionally, and/or sexually attracted to people of the opposite sex).